Community garden in Niana-Sobala

 Learn More About: Who We Are

 ECOVA MALI is a registered 501(c)(3) non-profit organization.
 As such, your financial contribution to ECOVA MALI is tax-deductible as a "charitable donation" when you file your annual tax return!
-You can either send us a check directly (made out to ECOVA MALI) to the address below, or you can make a secure online donation using Google Checkout.
+You can either send us a check directly (made out to ECOVA MALI) to the address below, or you can make a secure online donation using Razoo.

 ECOVA MALI